jss367/blog/_posts/2018-10-10-Software-I-Use.md

 # Photography

 [Adobe Lightroom](https://www.adobe.com/products/photoshop-lightroom.html)
-* As much as I'd like to say [GIMP](https://www.gimp.org/ )tis just as good, it's no match for the features of Lightroom.
+* As much as I'd like to say [GIMP](https://www.gimp.org/ ) is just as good, it's no match for the features of Lightroom.
 For someone who spends serious time editing photos, I don't think there's a better alternative.

 [Image Composite Editor](https://www.microsoft.com/en-us/research/project/image-composite-editor/)
 * Free tool from Microsoft to stitch images for panoramas.
 Works better than Lightroom